ALERT * * * Important Update for iLab Users * * *

-The Core uses a BioScope™ II atomic force microscope (Bruker Corporation; Santa Barbara, CA) that requires minimal sample preparation.
-The BioScope™ II is integrated with a Nikon TE2000 inverted optical microscope to simultaneously acquire bright-field and fluorescence images of samples under study.
+The core utilizes a NanoWizard V Atomic Force Microscope (JPK, Bruker Nano Inc.) that requires minimal sample preparation.
+This system is integrated with a Nikon TE2000 inverted optical microscope, enabling simultaneous acquisition of bright-field and fluorescence images of samples under study.

 Ana Maria Zaske, PhD |